 "The study of art as an artwork" Kaija Kaitavuori

-Museomagiaa article by Art Historian Kaija Kaitavuori changes its form from an article to a work of art at the Mänttä Art Festival.
+Museomagiaa article by Art Historian, researcher and lecturer at the University of the Arts Kaija Kaitavuori changes its form from an article to a work of art at the Mänttä Art Festival.
 The article will take over the former control room turned exhibition space of the old Pekilo factory.
 The study is elevated to the status of a work of art and returned to its starting point.
 What is art is not the question proposed this summer, but how is art?

 "Guided art tours" Sanna Karimäki-Nuutinen